7174Andy/cse15l-lab-reports/index.md

 [Set up Git for Windows](https://gitforwindows.org/)

-Mac users, don't worry. 'git' is already built in your terminal.
+**Mac** users, don't worry. 'git' is already built in your terminal.

-After setting up 'git', open a terminal in Visual Studio Code (Ctrl or Command + `)
+After setting up 'git', open a terminal in Visual Studio Code (Ctrl or Command + `).